trebor/soul-bound/rfc.md

   * Extend the model to cover extensions (Reputation, KYC, custom slashing policies).
   * Integrate adversarial behaviors (delayed messages, equivocation) for stress testing.

-**Note:** The full TLA⁺ and Alloy source files are maintained in the protocol’s formal‑model repository for community review and continuous integration.
+**Note:** The full TLA⁺ and Alloy source files are maintained in the protocol's formal‑model repository for community review and continuous integration.

 # **13\.
 Appendices**